-- 16. All participants in Driving, Hunt Seat, Dressage, Saddle Seat, and Gymkhana classes are required to wear an S.E.I. approved helmet whenever they are riding/driving.. - 17.
+- 16. All participants in Hunt Seat, Dressage, Saddle Seat, and Gymkhana classes are required to wear an S.E.I. approved helmet whenever they are riding. - 17.
 Exhibitors can only ride their individual project animal during fair week, except if animal is used in the Cloverbud/Pee Wee show or the alumni show.
 Each exhibitor is expected to do the major portion of the care and preparation of the horse for classes.
 The exhibitor needs to be present when someone is helping/assisting with his/her project animal. - 18.
-Your exhibitor card or sign with contact information must be posted on your stall at all times. - The superintendent and/or judge reserves the right to reject any horse from participating in any classes due to unsoundness and/or safety issues. - No coaching from the sidelines during a class is allowed.
+Your exhibitor card or sign with contact information must be posted on your stall at all times. - Vet on premises for checks on Sunday (start of fair) from 4:00 p.m. - 6:00 p.m.
+The fair board, superintendent, vet and/or judge reserves the right to reject any horse from participating in any classes due to unsoundness and/or safety issues. - 20.
+No coaching from the sidelines during a class is allowed.
 Coaching may result in disqualification of the exhibitor from that class or classes. - 21.
-Any class may be split at the discretion of the superintendent and/or the judge.
-Classes not to exceed 20 exhibitors. - 22.
-Pony Information: All ponies over 48" that have not been previously measured for the fair, or reached the age of 5-years-old, will be measured on Sunday (start of the fair), at 4:00 p.m. at the horse wash rack behind Silver Spurs barn. - 23.
+Any class may be split at the discretion of the superintendent and/or the judge. - 22.
+Pony Information: All ponies over 48" will be measured on Sunday (start of the fair), at 3:00 p.m. at the horse wash rack behind Silver Spurs barn. - 23.
 Walk/Trot Information: If showing in Walk/Trot classes, the exhibitor is not allowed to enter any canter/lope classes.
-Exhibitor may show English, Western or Ranch.
-Exhibitor may choose regular or walk/trot showmanship, but only points from walk/trot will be used for walk/trot high point trophy. - 24.
-Driving Information: A primary horse must be stabled and shown in the light horse project at the fair in order to participate in driving.
-Exhibitors may choose to drive his/her fair project horse, or drive an additional horse/pony that will not be housed at the fair.
-If driving an additional horse/pony, all deadlines, ID Sheets, Coggins test, and out-of-state health certificates are the same as for all horses.
-No exceptions.
-Outof-state health certificates must be turned in to the announcer's booth for any horse coming in from out-of-state at 5:00 p.m.
-If this is not submitted, the animal will have to leave the fairgrounds immediately.
-This document is required by law.
-(Please see #9 in rules.)
-Driving Classes will be held on the Friday prior to the fair in the Draft Horse ring beginning at 5:30 p.m.
-Exhibitor may make one entry in a Working Pleasure class and one entry in a Reinsmanship class.
-Exhibitor must participate in at least one approved driving workout during the current project year and must have coordinator's approval.
-Participation in this workout must be "hands-on" and include project animal and cart.
-Wearing an SEI approved helmet by driver is mandatory.
-Youth drivers (ages 9-13) must be accompanied by an adult in the cart.
-Adult riding in the cart must act as header and dress appropriately.
-Use of a header is required in the lineup for all drivers.
-Required appointments include a long-sleeved shirt with collar, slacks/long skirt and boots.
-Harness (leather, bio-plastic, nylon) required for animal must be functionally safe with over-check.
-Cart must be safe, either 2-wheeled or 4-wheeled will be allowed.
-Bits must be approved by the judge.
-Curb chain/straps optional.
-Whip optional.
-Drivers must enter the ring at a trot; leading into the arena will not be allowed.
-All trucks and trailers must remain in the parking lot area west of the Draft Horse ring.
-All horses/ponies must leave the fairgrounds after the driving show.
-No overnight stalling. - Exhibitor must drive his/her pony/horse to be eligible to receive the High Point Driving Trophy.

-- 25. Hunter Over Fences Information: Baby Green is suggested for beginner exhibitors or young horses.
+Exhibitor may show English, Western or Ranch. - 24.
+Hunter Over Fences Information: Baby Green is suggested for beginner exhibitors or young horses.
 Exhibitor must pick one division to show in, either Baby Green or Intermediate.
 Only Intermediate can participate in Equitation.
 (Jumps for pony are not to exceed 2'3", for horse 2'6"').
-Jumps may be lowered at the discretion of judge. - 26.
+Jumps may be lowered at the discretion of judge. - 25.
 Dressage Information: Exhibitor may only show in one Dressage test.
-Only exhibitors showing in Training Level 1 or 2 are eligible for Dressage Equitation. - Gymkhana Information: Champion and Reserve Champion will automatically go to the fastest times in each Gymkhana category.
+Only exhibitors showing in Training Level 1 or 2 are eligible for Dressage Equitation. - 26.
+Gymkhana Information: Champion and Reserve Champion will automatically go to the fastest times in each Gymkhana category.
 Western attire is required.
-No practicing the week of fair unless announced or posted. - Western & Ranch Information: Exhibitors must choose either Western or Ranch classes, not both.
-This includes horse & pony.

-29. Ranch Rules:
+No practicing the week of fair unless announced or posted. - 27.
+Western & Ranch Information: Exhibitors must choose either Western or Ranch classes, not both, during online registration.
+Any changes to be approved by horse superintendent.
+This includes horse & pony. - 28.
+Ranch Rules: - a.
+Exhibitor Attire: All exhibitors must wear traditional western attire that reflects the true ranch lifestyle.
+Appropriate attire includes a long sleeved shirt with collar and that has buttons or snaps that must be fastened at the wrist, western hat (or helmet), and boots with heels.
+Clothing with excessive crystals, glitter, or sequins is strongly discouraged and in no circumstance will this have an advantage over other exhibitors.
+The addition of protective outerwear is acceptable as dictated by weather conditions. - b.
+Equipment/Grooming: - i.
+Animals to be shown in good working halter (rope, braided, nylon, or plain leather). - ii.
+Saddles: No silver is to be on saddles beyond conchos, two-inch (2") corner plates and/or cantle name plates, horn caps, and silver lacing.
+Saddles with excessive silver have the option to use duct tape or something similar to cover any excessive silver and will not be penalized.